AgegoKai/RFID_READER/README.md

 - All connections are correct.
 - Raspberry Pi Pico is properly programmed.
 - The script on the computer is correctly configured and has access to the serial port and the database.
+- The COM port in the computer script (`pc_side.py`) is correctly set to match the port to which Raspberry Pi Pico is connected.
+Change the COM port in the script if necessary.